unicode-org/icu/docs/userguide/strings/unicodeset.md

 ## Overview

-A UnicodeSet is an object that represents a set of Unicode characters or character strings.
+A UnicodeSet is an object that represents a finite set of Unicode code point sequences.
 The contents of that object can be specified either by patterns or by building them programmatically.

 Here are a few examples of sets: